 Technology Readiness Levels

 Technology Readiness Levels (TRLs) define the maturity level of a technology as it progresses from basic research to marketable product.
-Below is the list of TRLs the Catalyze Project uses for evaluating product development.
-The Catalyze program supports products that are in TRLs 3-6.
+The Catalyze program supports products that are in TRLs 1-6 (Catalyze Product Definition supports products that are in TRLs 1-3 and Catalyze Preclinical supports products that are in TRLs 4-6).

 DRUG OR BIOLOGICAL